woodchuck/rail_grinder/README.md

 # RailGrinder

+A [rail grinder](https://en.wikipedia.org/wiki/Railgrinder) grinds worn railroad rails to have a consistent profile.
 If you have a fleet of apps, this tool can help you manage the gem versions they use.

 ## Installation